Academic integrity and plagiarism

 Do not use plagiarism detection websites or essay mills

 You may have seen websites that claim to offer free plagiarism checks.
-We strongly advise that you do not use any essay checker, note sharing or plagiarism detector service at any time while you are a student at UCSD.
+We strongly advise that you do not use any essay checker, note sharing or plagiarism detector service at any time while you are a student at South Devon University Centre.

 Submitting your work to essay checking websites may result in your essays being sold to other students and could mean that your work shows up as being stolen or plagiarised when you submit it through Turnitin.